 NFTs are applicable in several enterprise use cases of blockchain.
 Some of them have been detailed below.

 Currently, digital or crypto art is the most popular use case of NFT with over half the traded NFTs in 2021 belonging to this sphere.
 Pairing blockchain technology with creativity has given many artists the freedom to demand premiums that were unfathomable a couple of years ago.
-Beeple’s $69 million auction is just one example.
-Several other digital artists too have sold pieces worth six figures.
+Beeple’s $69 million auctions are just one example.
+Several other digital artists have sold pieces worth six figures.
 Moreover, adoption by some of the biggest auction houses in the world has provided an air of legitimacy to crypto art.
 With smart contracts, artists can now authenticate their work apart from receiving royalties.